-Winnie remains living in her daughter’s house with some extra support – for example, a toilet raise and respite care – which allows her daughter time out of the house; and Winnie attends the day centre once a week.
+Winnie remains living in her daughter’s house with some extra support – for example, a toilet raise, and respite care – which allows her daughter time out of the house.
+Also, Winnie attends the day centre once a week.

 It is unclear whether this will alleviate the situation, so it is important to maintain a close watch on Winnie with weekly house calls.

 Risk assessment and safety enhancement